bll123/ballroomdj4/README.txt

 There are no instructions yet.
 If you want to try this, ask on the forum for help.

+This release represents a working player user interface.
+It should be usable with a BallroomDJ 3 installation.

+This release contains the player user interface and configuration interface.
+The management interface is present, but only portions of the database udpate are working.

 Leave your feedback, thoughts and ruminations at :
       https://ballroomdj.org/forum/viewforum.php?f=26